 Today we have a guest post by THE Babywise Mom on how to establish Babywise Naps.
-When I was a first started Babywise (which totally saved my sanity and you can read about my experience in this link), we got night time sleep figured out fairly quickly
+When I was a first started Babywise (which totally saved my sanity and you can read about my experience here), we got night time sleep figured out fairly quickly.

 But daytime sleep?
 That was a completely different story.